Accept Bitcoin on Your Ghost Blog Today

 # Setting up BTCPay Server with Ghost

-Once installed you should see Ghost, included in the side nav, under plugins
+3. Once installed you should see Ghost, included in the side nav of your instance under plugins section

-Now save the credentials details on BTCPay Server Ghost Plugin.
-If all data is correct, it should save successfully.
+11. Now save the credentials details on BTCPay Server Ghost Plugin.

 In case you encountered any issue you can report them here (opens new window) (prefix "Ghost" to title of the issue)